hoelzl/Kubernetes-Tests/timeserver-v1/README.md

 kubectl port-forward deploy/timeserver 8080:80
 ```

-In another terminal, you can now access the TimeServer.
+In another terminal, you can now access the time server.

 ```bash
 curl localhost:8080